How to Visualise Data in Tableau

 Step 2: Example of Setting Up a New Sheet in Tableau

 Note how Tableau assigns different colours to the fields.
 For simplicity, assume that the blue labels in our example correspond to descriptive values such as labels (e.g. country name), and green ones correspond to measure values (e.g. trade value).
-To read more about the difference between green and blue fields, go to this Tableau’s page.
+To learn more about the difference between green and blue fields, visit this Tableau’s webpage.

 Step 3: Use Tableau Map to Visualise Geographic Data

-To display your Tableau data on a map, drag and drop the Country field into the middle of the empty workspace.
+Drag and drop the Country field into the middle of the empty workspace to display your Tableau data on a map.
 After a short moment, you should see a map with several dots spread across it.
 While this is a good start, you want to make the visualisation more meaningful.
 Drag the EUR(000) field from the sidebar and then drop it onto the Color mark.
 Consequently, you should see that Tableau has now filled the map with different colours.

-Upon inspection of the map, you should notice that the shade of the colour corresponds to the total value of the trade.
+Upon inspection of the map, you should notice that the colour’s shade corresponds to the trade’s total value.
 For example, dark blue relates to the highest numbers.
-Therefore, you can already see that the biggest of Germany’s trading partners in 2020 were countries such as China, the Netherlands, United States, France or Poland.
+Therefore, you can already see that the biggest of Germany’s trading partners in 2020 were China, the Netherlands, the United States, France and Poland.

 setting up data map visualisation in tableau example